 Your cat will settle in such a place where she could be alone.

-At least 12 to 24 hours before your cat goes into labor her temperature will drop and right before work she will seem irritated.
+At least 12 to 24 hours before your cat goes into labour her temperature will drop and right before work she will seem irritated.

-She might starting purring loudly and would want to wash again and again.
+She might be starting purring loudly and would want to wash again and again.

-You will the notice that your cat is going through some abdominal contractions and you would see some discharge coming out of her vagina.
+You will then notice that your cat is going through some abdominal contractions and you would see some discharge coming out of her vagina.

-This is something common, however, if you see that this discharge is discolored and is black or includes blood it is better to call your vet.
+This is something common, however, if you see that this discharge is discoloured and is black or includes blood it is better to call your vet.

 And soon after this release, you would see the kittens coming out as well.

 Usually, this is a smooth process, and your cat is likely to the handle this on her own.